 NBC asks about $5.5 million for a:30 commercial across the national network.
 That’s just about what CBS Charged last year.
 Some larger advertisers who have booked multiple commercials or advertise heavily on NBC have negotiated slightly better deals, perhaps, but most will pay close to $5 million.
 Since 2005 the price of a 30-spot has increased over 75%, making the Super Bowl one of the hot places to advertise.

 Is It Worth It To Spend All That Money?

 Marketers have debated this for years now, and there is no clear answer.
 From a one-time Return On Investment, it probably is not worth it.
 For long-term branding, the answer is probably yes.
-Most people tend to watch for the commercials, almost as much as the actual football game, so your commercial probably needs to be something special.
+Most people tend to watch commercials almost as much as the actual football game, so your commercial probably needs to be something special.
 If you can produce a commercial that stands out and gets people talking, you can also get a lot of viral social media attention.

 Who Will Advertise in the Super Bowl?

 Big named advertisers have bought up much of the space.
 But some national advertisers remain cautious with COVID-19 and the economy.
 Still, you are likely to see carmakers, beer companies, and some unlikely advertisers.

 If You Plan On Using The Term Super Bowl In Your Advertising?

 Don’t.
 Unless you are one of the game’s title sponsors, you will need to refer to the event as “The Big Game” or something else.
 I wrote a post about trademark issues relating to the Super Bowl several years ago that is still relevant today.

 Don’t Gamble With Your Marketing